-Remember to allow for the structure supporting overhead tracks, whether it's a scale-model bridge or simply the plywood and roadbed combination under your trackwork.
-Either way it needs to be included in the railhead-torailhead measurements indicated by track plan elevations.
-(Where one hidden track crosses over another, you can use short lengths of a thin, stiff material like Masonite hardboard to support the upper track.)
+Remember to allow for the structure supporting overhead tracks, whether it's a scale model bridge or simply the plywood and roadbed combination under your trackwork.
+Either way it needs to be included in the railhead-to-railhead measurements indicated by track plan elevations.
+(Where one hidden track crosses over another, you can gain clearance by using short lengths of a thin, stiff material like Masonite hardboard to support the upper track.)